Discontinuous Structural Transitions in Fluids with Competing Interactions: Introduction

+There is an extensive body of research on the thermodynamic and structural properties of fluids whose molecules interact via competing attractive and repulsive forces.
+Particular attention has been given to systems described by variants of the short-range attraction and long-range repulsion (SALR) potential.
+These include models such as the two-Kac potential, the double Yukawa potential, the Lennard-Jones potential followed by a repulsive Yukawa tail, and the square-well potential followed by a repulsive ramp.
+For examples and further details, see Refs.~\cite{DL97,SG99,PJPR00,MSTZ04,SMZT04,APER07,AW07,AIPR08,BC12,LC12,PCA13,KK14,GVCWL14,SFL14,CDBC15,ZC16,LX19,B19,CK20,RZ21, VLC21,CMBMPP23}.

+In colloidal systems, the competition between short-range attraction and long-range repulsion leads to the emergence of intermediate-range-order structures, resulting in the formation of stable periodic microphases.
+This competition also disrupts the liquid--vapor phase transition, with the specific form of the SALR potential significantly influencing the morphology of the resulting structures \cite{LC12, LX19}.
+The intermediate-range order is closely linked to a peak in the static structure factor $S(k)$ (where $k$ is the wavenumber).
+Specifically, a divergence of $S(k)$ at $k = 0$ indicates an instability associated with large-scale density fluctuations, while a divergence at a finite wavenumber signifies the presence of periodic~microphases.

-The decay of the total correlation function, $h(r) = g(r) - 1$, where $g(r)$ is the radial distribution function, serves as a crucial indicator of structural transitions in fluids.
-These transitions, whether oscillatory or monotonic, reflect changes in the spatial arrangement of particles, driven by the interplay between attractive and repulsive forces in the intermolecular potential.
-Understanding the decay of $h(r)$ has significant implications for phenomena such as crystallization, phase separation, self-assembly, and the mechanical properties of materials.
+Despite the extensive research on fluids whose molecules interact via competing attractive and repulsive forces, certain aspects of structural transitions in these systems remain unexplored.
+The decay of the total correlation function, $h(r) = g(r) - 1$, where $g(r)$ is the radial distribution function, serves as a key indicator of such transitions.
+These transitions, characterized by oscillatory or monotonic decay, reflect changes in the spatial arrangement of particles arising from the delicate balance between attraction and repulsion in the intermolecular potential.
+A deeper understanding of the decay behavior of $h(r)$ is crucial for unraveling phenomena such as crystallization, phase separation, self-assembly, and the mechanical properties of complex materials.

-All of this serves as a motivation for the present paper.
-In previous work, we have used the so-called Rational-Function Approximation (RFA) approach \cite{HYS08,S16} to study various three-dimensional (3D) fluids whose intermolecular potentials consist of a hard-core followed by piecewise constant sections \cite{YSH11,SYH12,SYHBO13}.
-This includes not only square-well and square-shoulder fluids but also systems where the intermolecular potential combines square shoulders and square wells.\cite{YSH22}.
-We have also carried out studies of the asymptotic behavior of the direct and total correlation functions of binary hard-sphere fluid mixtures \cite{PBYSH20,PYSHB21,PYSHB21b}, which, among other things, exhibit interesting phenomenology concerning structural transitions.
+All this serves as a motivation for the present paper.
+In previous work, we have used the so-called rational function approximation (RFA) approach \cite{HYS08,S16} to study various three-dimensional fluids whose intermolecular potentials consist of a hard core followed by piecewise constant sections \cite{YSH11,SYH12,SYHBO13}.
+This includes not only square-well and square-shoulder fluids but also systems where the intermolecular potential combines square shoulders and square wells \cite{YSH22}.
+We have also carried out studies of the asymptotic behavior of the direct and total correlation functions of binary hard-sphere fluid mixtures \cite{PBYSH20,PYSHB21}, which, among other things, exhibit interesting phenomenology concerning structural transitions.